Bonfire-IIE/Bonfire-IIE.github.io/_pages/about.md

 :page_with_curl: For more info
 ------
-More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+More info about our laboratory can be found in the [Lab_Page](https://Bonfire-IIE.github.io/).
+If you want to contact us, please send email to [Bonfire-IIE](mailto:zhaoxin@iie.ac.cn).